1. Die or pause? No, diapause.

-Some insects just turn on the antifreeze, allowing their whole bodies to become little lumps of ice in winter.
+Some insects just turn on the antifreeze, allowing their whole bodies to become little lumps of ice.
 These insects produce antifreeze proteins and glycerol – a sugary alcohol – that supercools their liquid parts to a solid state.
-Some can survive temperatures to -50 C or even lower.
+Some can survive temperatures to -50 Celsius or even lower.
 Freeze-tolerant insects include many moths, butterflies, beetles, and wasps.

 9. Wintering in water.